abhishekpandeyIT/Snake-ladder-Game/README.md

-# Snake-ladder-Game
- This is a Python based console game which demonstrate use of Python for developing a Game.
+# Snake and Ladder Game

+This project is created using Python to demonstrate the working of the Snake and Ladder game using console applicaton

+## Technical Stacks

+Core Python
+Python Libraries